The latest paperback guidebook to Nepal 2022 has arrived!

-The latest book in my Nepal guidebook collection has been published in print with the release of Nepal: the complete guidebook (print edition) 2021.
-The book is published by Himalayan Travel Guides through international printing presses and is now available worldwide (15% discount until April 9th – see below for more).
+The latest book in my Nepal guidebook collection has been published in print with the release of Nepal: the complete guidebook (special international edition) 2022.
+The book is published by BooksHimalaya (Himalayan Travel Guides) through international printing presses and is now available!

-A couple of weeks ago I wrote here about the backstory to publishing the only travel guidebook to be released during the global pandemic.
+Last year I wrote about the backstory to publishing the only travel guidebook to be released during the global pandemic.
 The first 2017 edition completely sold out in mid 2018!
 We published a second edition in 2019 and then the pandemic struck.
 Previously we shipped from Nepal, but due to global lockdowns it meant nothing could leave Nepal by book post.
-I’ve solved that now and so went ahead and released an entirely new edition in 2021 with over 100 pages of new content!
-That’s quite an accomplishment.
-So this is the new third edition of the best print guidebook to Nepal!
+The same is true in 2022.
+I’ve been working hard to solve this issue.
+This year the guidebook book will be published in Nepal and internationally.
+I’m also making it available directly from the printing press which will save you well over $10 over Amazon and the like.
+So this is the new third special international edition of the best print guidebook to Nepal!
 Just like my digital PDF guidebooks it includes the most up-to-date great travel information to Nepal plus many extras that no other guidebook has.

 Nepal is both a gateway to trekking the Himalayas but also a magical place of unique living heritage style temples and adventurous wildlife filled jungles.
 It’s a country I’ve lived, studied in, and traveled for over 10+ years.
 During this time I’ve always believed Nepal deserved a better guidebook that was custom made for travelers who come here.